wacl-york/quant-tools/README.md

 ![AQMesh line plot](figures/aqmesh_line.png)

-Having the data in this format makes it easy to run basic analyses, such as determining the proportion of missing observations of a particular measurement by device.
+Having the data in this format makes it easy to run basic analyses, such as determining the proportion of missing observations by device.

 The code snippet below calculates the proportion of NO2 missingness for our AQMesh and Aeroqual dataset recorded between 2020-01-01 to 2020-04-28, highlighting that our 4 AQM devices all have > 60% missingness.
 This can be explained by the fact that the data is resampled to 1 minute averages, but AQMesh units were recording at 15 min frequencies for much of this period.